libops/docs/docs/development/cli.md

 ### sequelace

-On Mac OS with [Sequel Ace](https://sequel-ace.com/) installed, running `sitectl sequelace` will open a connection to your LibOps development environment database.
+On Mac OS with [Sequel Ace](https://sequel-ace.com/) installed, running `sitectl sequelace` will open a connection to your libops development environment database.
 You could connect to production similarly via

 ```
 sitectl sequelace -e production